isu-ese/arc-mlp/papers/normalize/02_main_matter/03_approach/03_normalization.md

-\section{Normalization Algorithm}\label{sec:norm_alg}

-The following algorithm defines the approach for normalizing a given grammar.
-The normalization process defined here facilitates the ability to merge productions, in pursuit of the overarching goal of automated generation of Island [X], Tolerant [X], Bridge [X], and Bounded Seas [X] grammars.

-This algorithm assumes that the source grammar, $G$, was initially in some defined formalism such as ANTLR [X], EBNF [X], BNF [X], SDF [X], TXL [X], etc. The grammar was then read in and processed to conform to the metamodel depicted in Figure \ref{fig:metamodel}.
-Assuming that the grammar meets this condition, the goal of this algorithm is then to reformat the grammar such that each production is of one of $\textrm{Form}_1$ or $\textrm{Form}_2$
+## Normalization Algorithm {#sec:norm_alg}

+The following algorithm defines the approach for normalizing grammars.
+A grammar representing using our meta-model is the algorithm's input.
+The algorithm's output is a grammar which is equivalent to the input grammar and also has the properties enumerated in our design process.

 \begin{algorithm}[tb]
  \caption{Normalization Algorithm}\label{alg:norm}
  \begin{algorithmic}[1]
   \Procedure{Normalize}{$\mathcal{G}$}
    \Repeat